neondatabase/website/content/docs/introduction/branching.md

 ![data recovery branch](/docs/introduction/branching_data_loss.png)

+For a simple example showing how you can use a branch to recover lost data, refer to [Recover lost data with branching](/docs/tutorial/data-recovery), in the _Neon tutorial_.

-For an example of this capability, refer to our [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres) blog post, which demonstrates how you can use database branches to recover data from a past point in time.
+For a more -in-depth example of this capability, refer to our [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres) blog post, which demonstrates how you can use database branches to recover data from a past point in time.

 ### Analytics